Plotly

 • Create bar plots, scatter plots, and box plot using Plotly

-• Customize plots with tiles, axis labels, and colors
+• Customize plots with titles, axis labels, and colours

 • Visualize geospatial data on scatter plots and choropleth maps